About the Township

 The Jefferson Township Public School system is administered by the Jefferson Township Board of Education and not affiliated with the Township Government.
 There are 5 elementary schools, White Rock (3-5), Stanlick (3-5), Cozy Lake (1-2), Milton (K) & Briggs schools (K-2), one middle school (6-8), and high school (9-12).
 The school administration building is located on Route 181.

-Jefferson Township has a population of approximately 21,000 and has many communities within its borders which include:
+Jefferson Township has a population of 20,538 based on the 2020 Census and has many communities within its borders, which include:

 - Berkshire Ridge